Ninjade36/OperatingSystems-Project/README.md

 2)Teaching Assistant client that can read all of the grades and modify them.

-so i created user mode applications and TCP Server-Client from scratch using C programing lanuage the communicates through the terminal with additional features such as server getting commands from the client and checks privileges for this client,reads from specific files and serves the client back.
+so i created user mode applications,TCP Server-Client from scratch using C programing lanuage the communicates through the terminal with additional features such as server getting commands from the client and checks privileges for this client,reads from specific files and serves the client back.